andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 I arrive at ADF's Samuel H. Scripps Studios at quarter to 6 and check in with Kelsey, who hands me number 170 to pin to my shirt.
-Which can only mean one thing: I'm going to be the dancing equivalent of Josh Allen at this audition, only 10 times better.
+Which can only mean one thing: I'm going to be the dancing equivalent of Josh Allen, only 10 times better.
 They snap a quick picture, ostensibly to get a photo with my number, but most likely because my headshot was so amateurish.